How to Elope in Colorado

-Everything you need to know for how to plan an elopement in Colorado.
+Everything you need to know for how to plan an elopement in Colorado in 2024.

 So, you think you want to elope in Colorado, huh?
 Well this is a step-by-step guide to help you through the process of getting married here with everything from choosing a location, the best time of year to elope, the logistics of marriage licenses in Colorado, and the best vendors to help with everything for your day.
 I have much more in-depth info for couples that hire me that lists specific and exact locations in every region that are good spots to say “I do”, but for those in the beginning stages just trying to figure out where the heck to start, this goes everything you need to begin.